ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

 Let's write some code
 ----------------------
-To explore these methods of passing data around further, let's use our template to write two very simple programs.
-First, we'll pass one integer to the FPGA from the host and tell the FPGA to multiply this integer by 2 and pass it back to the host. **As we're passing a single integer, the host can pass this straight to the FPGA's control register but the route back from the FPGA to the CPU is always via the shared memory**.
+To explore these methods of passing data around further, let's use our template to write a very simple program to pass one integer to the FPGA from the host and tell the FPGA to multiply this integer by 2 and pass it back to the host. **As we're passing a single integer, the host can pass this straight to the FPGA's control register but the route back from the FPGA to the CPU is always via the shared memory**.
 As we have done in previous tutorials, lets first look at a flow diagram for this example:

 .. figure:: images/StructureDiagram1.png
     :width: 90%